 10. Meet The Leader Meetings

-At Meditopia, we have a virtual meeting called "Meet the leader."
-Once a month, we invite a team leader to answer a round of work and personal questions to get to know them better.
+Example: At Meditopia, once a month we invite a team leader to answer a round of work and personal questions to get to know them better.
 It helps us to break the ice, understand more the role of the person at work, and create a closer relationship with authority figures.
 Feel free to try it out!

 Key Takeaways